williamdemeo/Math160-Fall2015/README.md

 Exams
 -----
-There will be two midterm exams, and one final exam.
-**Each midterm is worth 20%, and the final exam is worth 25% of the course grade.**
+There will be two midterm exams each worth 20%, and a final exam worth 25% of the course grade.

 + **MIDTERM EXAM 1** on Chapters 1, 2 and part of 3.
 **DATE:** TBA